 Please refer to the diagram and the appropriate sessional dates for more information on when to schedule your defence.

-*Please note – PhD defences coordinated by the School of Graduate Studies cannot be scheduled during the following periods for 2020/2021:
+*Please note – PhD defences coordinated by the School of Graduate Studies cannot be scheduled during the following periods:

 See below for an accessible version of the Defence Process Diagram